The August 2019 newsletter is now available. You can either download it to view and/or print it or you can simply browse this page.

-The venue is capable of comfortably holding 180 people as well as our singers and has been booked for the whole day to give us ample time to prepare for the concert.
-We will also be rehearsing there on the evening of Tuesday 10th December before the concert.
 We also have the kitchens and serving area available to us.
 This concert will need good support for Front of House and therefore we ned to put in place a Front of House team – preferably made up of those who are not singing so as not to interfere with those who are.
 If you know anyone who would be interested in helping on the day please let Keith, Clive, or Jane know.

 Concert Year Restructure

 The Officers and Concert Management team have been reviewing the current concert cycle.
 Our May concert this year was one of 7 concerts on that date in this area and other major events.
 May appears to be a popular time of year to hold an event.
 Looking at published dates for next year, the same problem is evident.
 Since April we have been looking for alternative ideas and have come up with a new structure.

 The plan the Committee has endorsed involves a revised Annual Choir Season comprising 3 Terms and 3 Concerts.

 Autumn Term: Early September to mid-December, culminating in an Annual ‘Wassail’ and our traditional contribution to the Rotary Club Christmas Concert.
 During this term we will work on music for our Main Concert as well as that for the Wassail

 NO REHEARSALS IN JANUARY (when travelling can be especially problematic)

 Spring Term: Beginning of February to April, culminating in our Main Concert.
 An earlier Concert date will avoid clashes with the traditional cluster of other local Choral Society concerts and musical events.
 During this term we will finalise our work on music for the Main Concert